Edmund Crispin: Detective novels

 Montgomery wrote detective novels and two collections of short stories under the pseudonym Edmund Crispin (taken from a character in Michael Innes's Hamlet, Revenge!).
 Nine volumes appeared between 1944 and 1953, starting with The Case of The Gilded Fly.
 The stories feature Oxford don Gervase Fen, who is a professor of English at the university and a fellow of St Christopher's College, a fictional institution that Crispin locates next to St John's College.
 Fen is an eccentric, sometimes absent-minded, character reportedly based on his tutor, the Oxford professor W. G. Moore (1905-1978).
-The whodunit novels have complex plots and fantastic, somewhat unbelievable solutions, including examples of the locked room mystery.
-They are written in a humorous, literary and sometimes farcical style.
-They are also among the few mystery novels to break the fourth wall occasionally and speak directly to the audience.
-Perhaps the best example is from The Moving Toyshop, during a chase sequence – "Let's go left", Cadogan suggested.
-"After all, Gollancz is publishing this book."

 All of the novels contain frequent references to English literature, poetry, and (in particular) music.
 Frequent Hearses and Swan Song have a specifically musical backdrop.
 Swan Song (1947) explores the world of opera during rehearsals for a production of Wagner's Die Meistersinger von Nürnberg, while Frequent Hearses is set in a film studio, and includes among the characters Napier, a composer of film music.
 By 1950, when Frequent Hearses was published, Montgomery was already busy elsewhere, also establishing himself as a composer of film music.

 Crispin is considered by many to be one of the last great exponents of the classic crime mystery.
 He was inducted into the prestigious Detection Club in 1947.